f0ursqu4r3/jumpstone/docs/API.md

 - `GET /version` - returns `{ "version": "<semver>" }` from package metadata.
 - `POST /sessions/login` - issues a signed session token when credentials validate.

+### Response Headers

+- Every HTTP response includes an `X-Request-Id` header.
+If the client supplies one it is echoed back; otherwise the server generates a UUIDv4 so logs, metrics, and client traces can be correlated.

 ## Authentication & Session Lifecycle

 ### `POST /sessions/login`